MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-ocv.md

 # Configure the One Customer Voice (OCV) feedback

-Microsoft aispires to bring the best possible experiences for users around the world through its innovative product offerings.
+Microsoft aspires to bring the best possible experiences for users around the world through its innovative product offerings.
 Play a key role in helping Microsoft build the features that you need as we develop our products or services.

 SharePoint Server uses One Customer Voice (OCV) as our 1st-party solution to collect customer feedback from the farm administrators.
-Your feedback goes directly to our engineers and helps us shape the future of SharePoint Server and services for all our users.
+Your feedback goes directly to our engineers and helps us shape the future of SharePoint Server and services for our users.

-You can also disable or enable the OCV feedback function through below configurations.
+You can disable or enable the OCV feedback function using one of the following options:

 ## To disable OCV feedback for current Farm Administrator

-  1. Get the current admin Sid by the following cmdlet in SharePoint Management Shell:
+  1. Use the following cmdlet in SharePoint Management Shell to get to the current admin Sid:

      ```
      $user = Get-SPUser -Identity <Login Name of the admin> -Web <The Central Admin Site URL>